briangodwinlim/PSZDD/README.md

 2 3 0.5
 ```

 `<edgelist>` specifies the edges of the network with their attributes.
 Each line starts with the two vertices corresponding to the endpoints of the edge.
 This is followed by the probability of non-failure for the edge.
-The edge length follow if the flag `len` is used.
+The edge length and edge capacity follow if the flag `len` and `cap` are used, respectively.

 ### sources